 Professional Handyman: Job Description, Duties and Requirements

 Sometimes people need home repairs that they shouldn't or can't complete on their own.
-Professional handymen can assist in this endeavor by using technical trade skills to complete assignments.
+Professional handymen, or general maintenance and repair workers, can assist in this endeavor by using technical trade skills to complete assignments.
 Completing drywall projects, painting a wall or repairing faulty plumbing are examples of common handymen responsibilities.
 Due to the variety of tasks a handyman can perform there are different requirements and duties.

 Professional Handyman Job Description